gmllasacas/laravel_backend_case/README.md

 - The collection: documents/postman/backend_case.postman_collection
 - The enviroment: documentos/postman/backend_case-local.postman_environment.json

-Define the correct url-api-v1 for the enviroment and select the enviroment on postman
+Define the correct url-api-v1 for the enviroment and select the enviroment on postman.

 7. Application tests

 Go to http://localhost/ and login with the admin credentials:

-email: admin@email.com
+- email: admin@email.com
-password: base_app
+- password: base_app

 8. Done